mhulse/slideshowpro/README.md

 ## Usage:

 All of my SSP classes depend on my utility classes:
 [me.hulse.util.*](https://github.com/mhulse/me.hulse.util)

 Put somewhere on your HDD and link to them from the flash publish settings.

 In your publish settings, point to custom classes:
-Publish Settings >> Flash >> Script >> Settings... >> Source Path: Click on folder and locate folder housing cutom classes.
+`Publish Settings >> Flash >> Script >> Settings... >> Source Path` : Cick on folder and locate folder housing cutom classes.

-I like to put my custom classes in my [Dropbox](http://dropbox.com) folder so I can share the classes between computers.
+Note: I like to put my custom classes in my [Dropbox](http://dropbox.com) folder so I can share the classes between computers.

 A more standard spot for custom classes:
-~/Applications/Adobe Flash CS5/Common/First Run/Classes/Custom/
+`~/Applications/Adobe Flash CS5/Common/First Run/Classes/Custom/`

 IIRC, you won't have to set a source path to custom classes if you put them in the above Classes folder.

 __ssp.fla:__ Open in CS5, drag/drop the SSP component to the stage and then delete it from the stage.
 Right-click on the SSP component in your library, get properties, and then choose "Export for ActionScript".

 When upgrading to a new release of SSP, follow the same steps as above minus the right-click stuff.
 Too easy!